Scherzer, other latest $100M contracts not on All-Star teams - WHIZ News

 — Freeman ($162 million, 6 years).
 A World Series champion with the Braves last season, he is hitting .304 with 11 homers and 54 RBIs in Los Angeles, but four of his Dodgers teammates are on the NL All-Star squad.

-The others are Detroit shortstop Javier Báez, Boston second baseman Trevor Story, Toronto right-hander José Berríos, Seattle lefty and 2021 AL Cy Young winner Robbie Ray, Blue Jays right-hander Kevin Gausman, and shortstop Carlos Correa and center fielder Byron Buxton of the Minnesota Twins.
+The others are Detroit shortstop Javier Báez, Boston second baseman Trevor Story, Toronto right-handers José Berríos and Kevin Gausman, Seattle lefty and 2021 AL Cy Young winner Robbie Ray, and shortstop Carlos Correa and center fielder Byron Buxton of the Minnesota Twins.

+Yordan Álvarez, the 2019 AL Rookie of the Year, signed a $115 million, six-year contract last month.
+The Houston Astros DH has 26 homers and 60 RBIs but was put on the IL with a hand injury Sunday, the same day he was named to his first All-Star team.

 HALFWAY DONE